-Disaggregated by: a. task order; b. tracer product category; c. sourcing channel, d. mode (land, sea, air); e. global supply chain versus decentralized procurement.

-Purpose: Measures the responsiveness of the GHSC-PSM supply chain and how quickly customer orders can be filled.
+Disaggregated by: a. task order; b. tracer product category; c. sourcing channel, d. mode (land, sea, air) Purpose: Measures the responsiveness of the GHSC-PSM supply chain and how quickly customer orders can be filled.

 Data Collection Method: Data elements for this indicator will be collected using ARTMIS.
-Data Source: ARTMIS (order management and LMIS modules).